Contact us to find a market for you

 Contractors should consider the following coverages for their business:

-General Liability Insurance: This covers many of the liability exposures you face as a concrete contractor.
-It covers property damage and injuries you may cause to third-party interests while you are engaged in your concrete contracting work.
+General Liability Insurance: This covers many of the liability exposures you face as a contractor.
+It covers property damage and injuries you may cause to third-party interests while you are engaged in your contracting work.
 Your client is likely to require that you carry at least a certain amount of liability coverage and that you name them as an additional insured on your policy for the duration of the job.
 Likewise, if you hire subcontractors, you will want to have them name you as an additional insured on their policies.

 Commercial Auto Insurance: This will provide coverage for all company-owned vehicles from pick-up trucks to tractor-trailers.